How do people travel full-time? This is the number one question that I get asked every time I tell anyone that I travel indefinitely.

 6. Simple Living

-I embrace minimalism and live very simply.
+I embrace minimalism and live simply.
 I only carry the essentials so I can travel as light as possible.
 I highly recommend not only traveling carry-on only, I recommend traveling under-the-seat-only, and liquid-free.
 Carrying a few zero waste travel items also lightens your load.

 Instead of bothering with the overheard compartments, I just sit down and slip my bag under the seat and chill out and read while everyone else is fumbling around stuffing bags and jackets into those stupid overhead bins.
 And, I never pay checked bag fees since I never check bags.